MeldCE/wp-gallery-hierarchy/README.md

 tag or both the `travel` and `new zealand` tags.

 ### Options
-- Location of image folder
+- Location of images folder
-- Location of cache image folder
+- Location of cached images folder
-- Folders to image tags
+- Enable folder names to be added to image tags
 - Enable resizing of images
 - Number of images to display per page in the image gallery/search
 - Add the title to the start of the comment